inform-us/requirements_specifications/informus/content/info_buttons_SPC.md

 A weekly percentage of all Critical Care inpatients who have had at least one airway plan documented in epic during there stay.
 Note that patients with admissions longer than one week will be recounted (in the percentage denominator) for each week of their stay, but once an airway plan is documented, it is valid for the rest of the admission.

-A night shift week is defined as Sunday 20:15 to Monday 08:14

 **Content for hyperlink ‘More about how to interpret SPC charts’**